NigelSlack/pands-project/README.md

 Correlation.jpg      -  An example of the output from a correlation plot

-Histogram.jpg        -  An example of the output from a histogram plot
+Histogram.jpg        -  An example of the output from a species histogram plot

+Histogram2.jpg       -  An example of the output from the characteristic histogram plots

 NormalPlot.jpg       -  An example of the output from a Normal fit plot